what types of foods are considered pungent

 Fermentation can enhance the pungency of certain foods, creating bold and tangy flavors:

-What Types of Foods Are Considered Pungent: The Role of Pungent Foods in Cooking
+What Types of Foods Are Considered Pungent: Pungent Foods’ Function in Cooking

 Pungent foods are more than just a source of intense flavor; they can also play an essential role in balancing and enhancing dishes.